Azure/mec-app-solution-accelerator/deploy/k8s/readme.md

 ./push-docker-images-to-docker-hub.ps1
 ```

-Internally, it's pushing the multiple Docker Images into Docker Hub, like here:
+Internally, that script is pushing the multiple Docker Images into Docker Hub, like here:

 ```powershell
 docker push mecsolutionaccelerator/alerts-ui:latest